Arasa/pick-engineer/README.md

 pick-engineer
 ===============
-Project for random data from text file
+This project is create for random data from text file and use ruby language.